haesleinhuepf/darth-d/README.md

 ### From Python

-You can generate images from Python like this ([see this notebool](https://github.com/haesleinhuepf/darth-d/blob/main/demo/demo_darth-d.ipynb)).
+You can generate images from text prompts in Python like this ([see this notebool](https://github.com/haesleinhuepf/darth-d/blob/main/demo/demo_darth-d.ipynb)).

 ```
 from darth_d import create